Rabb School of Continuing Studies, Division of Graduate Professional Studies

 Graduates are able to:

-- Initiate, plan, execute, control, evaluate and close out projects in a way that assures the delivery of the negotiated scope and quality level while meeting time and budget constraints.
+- Manage the project lifecycle in all its phases in a way that assures the delivery of the negotiated scope and quality level, while meeting time and budget constraints.

-- Effectively communicate the project/program status, issues, expectations and risks, both verbally and in writing, to project and program stakeholders.
+- Effectively communicate the project/program status, issues, expectations and risks, both verbally and in writing, to project and program stakeholders and team members.

 - Demonstrate how projects contribute to an organization’s ability to realize its strategic goals and business benefits.